Hubs-Foundation/hubs-docs/docs/faq.md

 ## **DigitalOcean**

-### Why do the instructions say US$ 36 per month minimum?
+### Why do the instructions say US$38 per month minimum?

 DigitalOcean’s single node option is US$24 per month and this is their lowest price offering.
 They also charge a mandatory extra US$12 per month for load balancing.
-So $24 plus $12 equals $36.
+Plus $2 per month for data storage.
+So $24 plus $12 plus $2 equals $38.

 We are still working on estimating what a 1 hour meetup in Hubs for 5-6 people would cost.